 2007 Arsalyn Youth Conference

-The theme for Arsalyn’s 2007 annual youth conference, which took place in D.C.
+The theme for Arsalyn’s 2007 youth conference, which took place in D.C.
 August 9-12, 2007, was “Bridging the Partisan Divide: Rediscovering Deliberation,” and NCDD was proud to play a major role at the event.

 Arsalyn invited 150 young people ages 16-20 to the 2007 conference to learn the art of political deliberation.
 This event is part of a series of conferences geared toward helping young people – especially politically active youth – develop skills that will help them communicate effectively with those of opposing views or with more lukewarm potential allies without alienating them or poisoning the wells of deliberation and common action.